Torky24/Islam_Portfolio/README.md

 * Used Monte Carlo method to predict P - I diagrams.
 * P - I diagrams could potentially be used to assist engineers to design walls that could withstand certain explosions.
 Potentially saving lives.
 * Both publications are in PDF format.

+# Project 2 (Part of Object Oriented Programming Master's Course) Game Of Life: Project Overview
+* Creating and developing game of life on Java.
+* Using OOP methods, to avoid sphagetti code.
+* Well documented.